Skip to main content

 • --routers specifies the list of routers to evaluate, for instance, random and bert in this case.

-By default, the evaluation results will be printed to the console.
-A plot of router performance will also be generated in the current directory (override using --output).
+Evaluation results will be printed to the console.
+A plot of router performance will also be generated in the current directory (override the path using --output).
 To avoid recomputing results, the results for a router on a given benchmark is cached by default.
 This behavior can be overridden by using the --overwrite-cache flag, which takes in a list of routers to overwrite the cache for.

-The results for all our benchmarks are cached for speed.
+The results for all our benchmarks have been cached.
 For MT Bench, we use the precomputed judgements for the desired model pair.
-For MMLU and GSM8K, we utilized SGLang to efficiently compute the results for the desired model pair and stored these results - the full code for this can be found in the respective benchmark directories.
+For MMLU and GSM8K, we utilized SGLang to compute the results for the desired model pair - the full code for this can be found in the benchmark directories if you would like to evaluate a different model pair.

 Routers